 Commercial Solar Energy Grants

-Commercial solar energy projects that are started in 2011 are eligible for a renewable energy cash grant worth 30 percent of total project costs.
-Instead of taking the 30-percent tax credit, your business can instead opt to receive a solar grant from the Treasury.
-Don't miss out on this incredibly helpful solar grant program, which will sunset at the end of 2011.
+Updated 2016: Commercial solar energy projects that are started in 2016 are eligible for a renewable energy tax credit (ITC) worth 30 percent of total project costs.
+Instead of sunsetting in 2016, the 30-percent tax credit has been extended, your business can instead receive a solar credit from the Treasury.
+Don't miss out on this incredibly helpful solar grant program.

 Federal Solar Incentive Overview